 Civil Services Economics (optional subject in mains) requires vast but focused reading.
-As optional subject requires an understanding at a honors degree level, graduation or PG level text books should turn really helpful here.
-For UPSC Civil Services Mains Optionals, the below mentioned books can help.
+As optional subject requires an understanding at an honors degree level, graduation or PG level textbooks should turn really helpful here.
+For UPSC Civil Services Mains Optionals, the below-mentioned books can help.

-NB : This post is for those who wish to take Economics as an optional subject in IAS Mains.
-For regular students, though there is overlap of many books, the approach and books are slightly different.
+NB: This post is for those who wish to take Economics as an optional subject in IAS Mains.
+For regular students, though there is an overlap of many books, the approach and books are slightly different.

 Useful Books for Economics Optional – Civil Services Mains Exam

 - Ahuja – Advanced microeconomics theory – macro theories of distribution, welfare etc.

 - Pindyck and Rubenfield – game theory, asymmetric info etc.